Enter the

 Seasons/Availability

-Dried Wood Ear mushrooms are typically available year-round.
+Dried Wood Ear mushrooms are available year-round.

 Current Facts